 “We try to find out about a person’s life and what they eat to match their insulin to that,” Sisson says.

-“The standard practice is to have patients with diabetes on once-a-day basal insulin, which can be the long-acting or ultra-long-acting.
+“The standard practice is to have patients with diabetes on once-a-day basal insulin, which can be long-acting or ultra-long-acting.
 Rapid-acting is usually added three times a day for mealtime,” Akhter says.
 The amount of rapid-acting insulin used may depend on your blood sugar and the number of carbs you eat during a meal.

 However, insulin use for each diabetes patient will differ.
 For instance, if you have high blood sugar even after fasting, long-acting insulin would be beneficial.
 If your fasting blood sugar is normal but your blood sugar is elevated after meals, then rapid-acting insulin would be more appropriate, Kagan says.
+Insulin can also be combined with oral diabetes medications in some patients to optimize control.

 Possible Side Effects of Insulin